bytedance/vArmor/website/docs/getting_started/metrics.md

 ---
-sidebar_position: 2
+sidebar_position: 3
-description: Metrics introduction.
+description: Monitor and observe vArmor using metrics.
 ---

 # Metrics

 ## Overview
-Varmor now includes a comprehensive metrics system that provides insights into profile processing and webhook operations.
+vArmor now includes a comprehensive metrics system.
 This document describes the available metrics, their configurations, and how to enable them in your environment.

 ## Setup Workflow
 1. Install prometheus-stack: